zllec/lab/infrastructure/vps/1-setup.md

-# Setting Up My First VPS - Learning Notes
+# VPS Setup Guide - Learning from Scratch

+*Last updated: August 2025*

 Got my hands on a VPS recently and wanted to document what I learned while setting it up.
+This guide covers the essential security and setup steps I wish I had known from the start.

 ---